freeCodeCamp/learn-nano-by-building-a-castle/TUTORIAL.md

 ### 350.1

+Nano has a lot more features, but the basics will get you through most scenarios.
 Go back to the terminal with the command to exit nano.

 #### HINTS